CandaceAndrews/Snail/Backend_Study_Notes/important _terms.md

 ### Terms

-- `API`: Application Programming Interface.
+- `API:` Application Programming Interface.
 It defines how different software components should interact with each other.

-- `REST`: Representational State Transfer.
+- `REST:` Representational State Transfer.
 It is an architectural style for designing networked applications using HTTP protocols.
 Understanding RESTful principles is crucial for designing scalable and maintainable APIs.

 - `Database:` A structured collection of data that is organized and accessible in various ways.
 Familiarize yourself with relational databases (e.g., MySQL, PostgreSQL) and NoSQL databases (e.g., MongoDB, Redis) and their differences.